-- Access to the buffer of High-Quality Liquid Assets (HQLA) incl.
-Central banks; - Access to excess liquidity placed on the interbank markets.
+- Access to the buffer of High-Quality Liquid Assets (HQLA) incl. central banks; and - Access to excess liquidity placed on the interbank markets.

-It is assumed the Bank will have full and unrestricted access to its HQLA (including both the bond portfolio as well as the unencumbered placement with the central bank), in turn providing access to available funds amounting to EUR 555,250,904 as at the end of December 2021 where the Bank deems the reliability as high and also including a low if any costs associated with its activation.
-Considering the Bank's balance sheet, full and unrestricted access to the HQLA will enable the Bank to handle its liquidity needs also in a severely stressed scenario without having an LCR below 100%.
+It is assumed the Bank will have full and unrestricted access to its HQLA (including both the bond portfolio, as well as the unencumbered placement with the central bank), in turn providing access to available funds amounting to EUR 1,760,721,218 as at the end of December 2022 where the Bank deems the reliability as high and also including a low if any costs associated with its activation.
+Considering the Bank's balance sheet, full and unrestricted access to the HQLA will enable the Bank to handle its liquidity needs also in a severely stressed scenario where BC LCR falls below 100%.